Building a fintech giant is very expensive – TechCrunch

 And the startup cohort has raised oceans of capital to help fuel its growth.
 In America, Chime was most recently valued at $5.8 billion after raising hundreds of millions in late 2019.
 More recently, neobank Revolut added $80 million to its Q1 2020 round worth $500 million.
 Revolut is also worth north of $5 billion.
 Monzo is well-funded (albeit at a recent valuation reduction), Latin America-focused NuBank is worth $10 billion, according to Crunchbase, Starling recently raised another £40 million, while Germany’s N26 is worth over $3 billion after its most recent nine-figure round.

 From the fundraising perspective, then, neobanks are killing the game.
-And thanks to recent tailwinds from the COVID-19 pandemic which have bolstered interest in savings-related products, many of the same entities could be enjoying a strong year thus far.
+And thanks to recent tailwinds from the COVID-19 pandemic that have bolstered interest in savings-related products, many of the same entities could be enjoying a strong year thus far.
 But recent self-reporting of some neobank’s 2019-era results details ample red ink — perhaps more than we might have anticipated.

 Of course, startups don’t raise money for fun; they raise it to invest it in their operations and drive scale.
-So, we knew that these mega-fundraisers were losing money on purpose.
+So, we knew that these megafundraisers were losing money on purpose.
 All the same, let’s peek at the economics of several neobanks, as their now dated and thus not at all current results can provide useful context on two points: Why investors are excited to put their capital to work in neobanks, and why neobanks always seem to have another check to announce.

 Monzo, Starling and Revolut